Round 1 - Short Paper

-An anonymized short paper will be submitted describing the design solution.
-The short paper document includes project title only and abstract, but omits the name of the institution and author names, which appear in a separate cover page document.
-In addition a separate document, the Proof of Student Status must also be provided.
-All three documents are to be submitted in a zipped format inside a single folder that does not exceed the file size of 4Mb.
+An anonymized short paper describing the design solution should be submitted to take part in the first round of the competition.
+This short paper document (maximum 6 pages) includes project title and abstract, but omits the name of the institution and author names, which appear in a separate cover page document.
+In addition, a separate document, the Proof of Student Status must also be provided.
+All three documents are to be submitted in a zipped format inside a single folder that does not exceed the file size of 4MB.

 The short paper must include:

 All submissions must be in English.
 Submissions must not contain proprietary or confidential material and not cite proprietary or confidential publications.
-Due to tight publication schedules, revisions will not be possible.
 The submitted .pdf version will be considered the final version of the paper.

-The Short Paper should follow the format of this template for Peer Reviewed Papers (.doc)
+The Short Paper submissions should follow the format of these templates for Paper and Cover documents:

-To participate in the competition, the Round 1 package (one zipped folder, smaller than 4Mb, containing Anonymous Paper, Cover Page including project name, names of team members, contact information, & affiliations, and Proof of Student Status for each team member) must be received by email at firstname.lastname@example.org before 23 March, 2009 17:00 EST.
+To participate in the competition, the Round 1 package (one zipped folder, smaller than 4Mb, containing Anonymous Paper, Cover, and Proof of Student Status for each team member) must be received by email at iSDC2011@usabilityprofessionals.org before 15 April, 2011 17:00 EST.

 Specific guidelines for preparing posters